Vonr/vonr.github.io/articles/why-rust.md

 # Why Rust?
 # Sep 20 2023

-I have used a variety of languages since I first started my foray into programming.
+I have used a variety of languages since I first started my programming journey.

-However, despite all my time with many other languages, I often find myself reaching for Rust for whatever I am working on.
+However, despite all my time with many other languages, I often find myself reaching for Rust, despite all my initial troubles with picking it up.

-Rust was a language that I had a lot of trouble picking up,
-but what made it so different, and why do I enjoy it?
+In this post I want to explore what made it so different, as well as why I ultimately found enjoyment in using it.

 ## The Borrow Checker